-Refer to notes 1(4), 6, 13, and 32 to the financial statements.
+Refer to notes 1(4), 6, 13, and 29 to the financial statements.

-Valuation of loans and advances is considered to be a key audit matter as:
+The valuation of loans and advances is considered to be a key audit matter as:

-- loans and advances represent a significant portion of the Bank's total assets; - provisioning involves a high degree of subjectivity and estimation uncertainty; and - the extent of provisioning is affected by a number of historical and external factors.
+- loans and advances represent a significant portion of the Registered Bank's total assets; - the provisioning involves a high degree of subjectivity and estimation uncertainty; and - the extent of provisioning is affected by a number of historical and external factors.

-Provision for specific impairment as at 31 December 2019 is \$4.0 million.
+The provision for specific impairment as at 31 December 2020 is \$4.0 million.